List of cache coherency protocols: SMP – symmetric multiprocessor systems

-In a snooping system, all the caches monitor (or snoop) the bus transactions to intercept the data and determine if they have a copy on its cache.
+In a snooping system, all the caches monitor ("snoop") the bus transactions to intercept the bus data and determine if it (each specific cache) has a copy of that data.

 Various cache-coherency protocols are used to maintain data coherency between caches.

 These protocols are generally classified based only on the cache states (from 3 to 5 and 7 or more) and the transactions between them, but this could create some confusion.